vhiairrassary/react-components/packages/tabs/src/elements/Tabs.example.md

-The `Tabs` component requires the following structure.
+TODO FIX The `Tabs` component requires the following structure.

 - All `children` require a unique `key` and a `label` to display
 - Each `child` can have an optional `disabled` prop to disable selection